izicodez/SocialDistanceDetector/README.md

 ```
 pip install -r requirements.txt
 ```
-If you are running the client on Windows, comment out the speak function
+If you are running the client on Windows, comment out the speak function on the client.py file
 ```

 def speak():